Persian Gulf Pro League: History

-To the turn of the millennium the Iranian Football Federation decided to create a new professional football league.
+At the turn of the millennium, the Iranian Football Federation decided to create a new professional football league.
 In 2001, the Iran Pro League was founded as the new top-level football league in Iran.
-With the foundation of the Iran Pro League also professional football was finally established in Iran.
-After the Iran Pro League was established as the professional football league of Iran, Azadegan League was declared as the second-highest league in the Iranian football league system.
+After the Iran Pro League was established as the professional football league of Iran, the Azadegan League was declared as the second-highest league in the Iranian football league system.
 The Iran Pro League comprised 14 clubs until the 2003–04 season.